Skip to content

 The pockets are deep enough to keep your valuables secure and they’re big enough to where your wallet and phone shouldn’t poke out a ton which is something that irks me with other training shorts.

-For lifting, the thicker waistband is great for security, and once again, the level of compression with the liner is great and the 4-way stretch shell feels good for things like lunges, split squats, and heavy squats.
+For lifting, the thicker waistband is great for security.
+Once again, the level of compression with the liner is great, and the 4-way stretch shell feels good for lunges, split squats, and heavy squats.

 3. Guys That Pick Shorts Based On Compression Liners

-I love a good built-in compression liner and typically gravitate toward shorts that have liners built-in.
-Fewer articles of clothing are always a good thing for me and if you’re similar then I think you’ll enjoy the Born Primitive Versatile Short.
+I love a good built-in compression liner and typically gravitate toward shorts with built-in liners.
+Fewer articles of clothing are always a good thing for me, and if you’re similar, then I think you’ll enjoy the Born Primitive Versatile Short.

 When I first put on the Versatile Short I instantly noticed how the liner felt.
 The liner in this short has a really good feeling to it and it feels like has a higher quality than some of the other premium training shorts I’ve reviewed.